AitchisonLab/perox-per-cell/README.md

 6) The GUI will close and messages output by the program will appear in the command prompt.
 When the run finishes, the GUI will re-open and another run can be performed.
 In initial tests, the program takes less than 90 seconds to process one imaging file on a garden variety Windows desktop.

 ### On Mac OS X
 Currently, a standalone executable for Mac OS X is not available.
-Installing the tool on Mac OS X requires setting up two conda environments that are then used to execute python files in the perox-per-cell repository.
+Installing the tool on Mac OS X requires setting up two conda environments that are then used to execute Python files in the perox-per-cell repository.

 The software has not been extensively tested on Mac but the instructions below work for installation on an M1 Silicon machine running OS X 13.6.1, Java JDK 16.0.2 and conda 24.1.2.